 We’ll circle back to this one at the end, but for now I’ll just show you that over 99% of people lose money

 Dave (2:08): I know people who make over a million dollars in 4 or 5 different ones.

-I'd be interested to know who these people are.
+I’d be interested to know who these people are.
 It is extremely rare to make a million dollars in any MLM.
 We are talking about around 10 people out of 100,000 that are in them.
 (This is from my experience in breaking down the Income Disclosure Statements of many companies).
 There are an estimated 15 million people in the US in MLM, which means around 150 people in the United States total making a million in MLM.
-It's hard to believe that there are 4 or 5 people making a million out of those 150 people.
-It's harder to believe that Dave Ramsey would know these people.
+I guess those people are the types of the “success stories” that get to meet Dave.
+It’s not like he knows them from his around town when he’s visiting the local coffee shop.

 Most MLMs prohibit you from working in another MLM… it’s in the contract of every MLM I’ve studied.
 It is common for one MLM company to poach an MLM distributor from another company.
 When poached, they bring their pyramid with them, so maybe this is how Dave Ramsey thinks one person can make a million in 4 or 5 different ones.

 Dave (2:15): In that sense [the people who made the million dollars from it] there is a legitimacy to it.
 It is a real thing.

 So in the sense that Enron executives made millions of dollars what they did was legitimate too?
 It was a real thing, right?

 Maybe I’m being harsh on Dave here.
 Some scams straight-up take everyone’s money.
 So maybe if you “Robin Hood” a portion of that money to a few people at the top to lure in others, it is somehow more legitimate?